Our Process

 Methods for verifying and testing Insights

-The Insights which will be used in marketing activities, and definitively confirmed in terms of their sales usability, can be selected in advance.
+The Insights used in marketing activities and definitively confirmed in terms of their sales usability can be selected in advance.

 The selection should be subject to the following criteria: